iloprost (as trometamol)

 Ventavis solution that is not used in one inhalation session has to be discarded.

-If the effect of Ventavis seems too strong or too weak, talk to your doctor or pharmacist.
+If the effect of Ventavis seems too strong or too weak, talk to your doctor

 How long to take it for